A sub-Riemannian curvature-dimension inequality, volume doubling property and the Poincar\'e inequality: Abstract

 \

 \begin{itemize} \item The volume doubling property; \item The Poincar\'e inequality; \item The parabolic Harnack inequality. \end{itemize}

 \

-The key ingredient is the study of dimensional reverse log-Sobolev inequalities for the heat semigroup and corresponding non-linear reverse Harnack type inequalities.
-Our results apply in particular to all Sasakian manifolds whose horizontal Webster-Tanaka-Ricci curvature is non negative, all Carnot groups with step two, and to wide subclasses of principal bundles over Riemannian manifolds whose Ricci curvature is non negative.
+The key ingredient is the study of dimension dependent reverse log-Sobolev inequalities for the heat semigroup and corresponding non-linear reverse Harnack type inequalities.
+Our results apply in particular to all Sasakian manifolds whose horizontal Webster-Tanaka-Ricci curvature is nonnegative, all Carnot groups of step two, and to wide subclasses of principal bundles over Riemannian manifolds whose Ricci curvature is nonnegative.